flodlan/Lab-Wiki/documents/how-to-markdown.md

 nav_exclude: true
 ---

+{: .warning }
-### To learn how to use each function, go to the `.md` script and see how to write it.
+> To learn how to use each function, go to the `.md` script and see how to write it.
 This document allows you to visualize all the different possibilities you can have when using Markdown language.
+Click [here](https://github.com/PauloOrtizF/PBL-Wiki/blob/main/documents/how-to-markdown.md) to re-direct you to the script.

 ## How to Markdown